|

 'tricky dickey' con merchants, due to the fact you have to be moneybags

+to defend your copyright in court.
 Everybody needs to be on the Bus to counteract

 the situation we want a level playing field so the Independent Artist